medined/perl-5-by-example/perl_5_by_example/operators.md

   <TR>
     <TD bgColor=lightpink>You can also use the array slice and range operators
       with this type of assignment also.<BR></TD></TR></TBODY></TABLE></B>

-<H2><A name="Order of Precedence">Order of Precedence</A></H2>We briefly touched
+## Order of Precedence

-on the order of precedence concept at the beginning of the chapter.
+We briefly touched on the order of precedence concept at the beginning of the chapter.
 Now that you are familiar with most of Perl's operators we can explore the subject in more detail.
 Table 4.12 is an exhaustive list of operators and how they rank in terms of precedence - the higher the level, the higher their precedence.
 Operators at